EventStore/EventStore/docs/server/security/protocol-security.md

 ## Certificate installation on a client environment

-To connect to EventStoreDB, you need to install the auto-generated CA certificate file on the client machine (e.g. machine where the client is hosted, or your dev environment).
+To connect to KurrentDB, you need to install the auto-generated CA certificate file on the client machine (e.g. machine where the client is hosted, or your dev environment).

 ::: tabs#os
 @tab Linux